Likes: Alfie loved our grown up Bengal Cross - Dave

 I have read and learned much about this disease over the last few hours and I know that Alfie had the best of care from both my vet Aston Lee Vetinerary Surgery in Newport Pagnell and Davies the Vet Specialists.
 I truly believe that there can have been no other outcome for Alfie and that to try to prolong his life would have been selfish.

 Rest in Peace Alfie because you were loved and you brought so much happiness into our lives.
 We would not have missed out on your short life for the world.

 18 May 2012, 17 May 2012, 12 May 2012, 6 May 2012, 22 April 2012, 20 April 2012, 8 April 2012, 22 March 2012, 3 March 2012, 26 February 2012, 18 February 2012, 12 February 2012, 6 February 2012, 5 February 2012, 21 January 2012

 22 January 2012

-You will always hold a very special place in my heart.
+We will always love you and Buzz and you will both always hold a very special place in our hearts.